-To apply, please send the completed application form and a resume to the Committee Secretary, Greg Wolff, at email@example.com by March 1, 2020.
-Applications submitted after the deadline of March 1 will be considered on a rolling basis for any remaining vacancies on the Committee or held for consideration for the next term year.
+To apply, please send your completed application form and résumé to the Committee Secretary, Bryce Young, at firstname.lastname@example.org by May 31, 2021.
+Applications submitted after the deadline will be considered on a rolling basis for any remaining vacancies on the Committee or held for consideration for the next term year.
 All application materials will be kept confidential among the current Committee members.

 Thank you again for your interest in the Committee.
-If you have any questions about the Committee or application process, please do not hesitate to contact the Committee Chair, Leah Spero, at (415) 565-9600 or firstname.lastname@example.org.
+If you have any questions about the Committee or application process, please do not hesitate to contact the Committee Chair, Erin Smith, at email@example.com.

 About the Committee

 Thank you for your interest in applying to serve as a member of the Committee on Appellate Courts.
 We are a collegial, active committee that seeks to:

 - provide members of the State Bar of California with quality continuing education on appellate practice, including programs that meet the standards for the State Bar’s appellate specialization requirements;

 - comment on proposed changes to court rules in state and federal courts that affect appellate practice in California; and

 - when possible, initiate or support programs for providing pro bono appellate assistance, mentoring inexperienced appellate attorneys, helping pro se litigants on appeal, and making legal education programming affordable for all attorneys, and initiating other special projects.

 We are committed to including attorneys from a broad range of subject areas and practice types, including civil and criminal appellate practitioners, large firm attorneys and solo practitioners, government, court, and non-profit attorneys, and academics.
 In selecting new members, the Committee also seeks diversity in terms of practice area, geographic location, ethnicity, and gender/gender identity.